jepainter/MilestoneProject1/README.md

 5. Select the location to where the cloned directory must be made.
 6. Input ```git clone``` together with the copied clone URL into Git Bash and press Enter.

+The deployed version on **GitHub Pages** is the same as the development version.

 ## Credits